wikiepeidia/Update-log-for-Benchmark-GPU/README.md

 <p>6.
 Blur screen after activate instant complete tool seems too blury, if activate benchmark level at the same time it will be invisible to look
 <p>7.
 Mini quiz containing 2 zeros, due to lag, sometime typing correct passcode will not open the door for some reason.
 <p>8.
 OP gear last 1 time, so enable god mode if you do not want to lose them!
 <p>9. terrain is weak, any of these weapon will make a giant hole.
 Without fly tool, it is impossible to travel!
+Benchmark also cause holes but very small!